Llourn/dog-finder/README.md

 ## Installation

-In order to run this project locally, you will need VScode with Live Server extention.
+In order to run this project locally, you will need [VScode](https://code.visualstudio.com/download) with [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 ## Usage

-To use our website, you would go to the URL https://llourn.github.io/bc-project-1/.
-You will be present with the main page of the project.
-You can scroll down and click on "search for a dog" to start the process.
-You will be presented with option for dog breed, size, gender, location, etc. Once you are done with your selection, click on the submit button.
-It will direct you to a result page, with the parameter you choose for dogs to adopt.
-You can then click on a card to be directed to another page, which will give you more information about the dog in question, and its location.
-At any time you can click on the "home" button on the top right to be brought back at the main page.
-You can also back up from your current page, and you choices will be save in session storage.
+Dog Finder's live site can be found here: https://llourn.github.io/bc-project-1/

+Once you arrive at the landing page you'll be greeted by an army of puppies along with a button to access a form to enter all the criteria for your search.
+Fill in as many or as few fields as you'd like to search, and if you need to tweak the parameters of your search just click `Back` in your browser and your form will retain the values from your last search.

+With any luck we'll find some elligible canines for you to browse and should any of them catch your eye simply click the button on the card to retrieve more information.
+Should you wish to adopt, just click the link at the bottom of the page and you'll be directed to PetFinder.com to complete the process.
+At any time you can click the home button in the nav bar to take you back to the landing page.

 ## Credits